 As the light of the torches pass from one ideal to another, so may we pass the ideals of Business Professionals of America to those who follow us.
-Let us strive to keep that which is good in our American way of life, and with God's help and guidance move forward in our dedicated service to all people.
+Let us strive to keep that which is good in our way of life, and move forward in our dedicated service to all people.